rpj/zw/README.md

 Most critical of these values is [hostname](https://github.com/rpj/zw/blob/master/zw_provision.h#L10), which is limited to 32 characters in length and *must be unique across your network*.
 All references to `HOSTNAME` elsewhere in this document refer to this data.

-Once provisioned, the unit will halt forever, so to return it to normal behavior: unset `ZERO_WATCH_PROVISIONING_MODE`, rebuild and reflash.
+Once provisioned, the unit will halt forever, so to return it to normal behavior: unset `ZERO_WATCH_PROVISIONING_MODE` and all `ZWPROV_*` fields, rebuild and reflash.
 That's it!

 ## Configuration